 This course exposes students to methods for understanding and shaping local economies.
 There are no prerequisites, so the material and assignments are suitable for students in any major.
 We introduce some analytical concepts such as visualization and statistics, but students are not required to have background in any topic or skill.

 - Why do some regions grow and others decline?

 - How much should we pay in taxes?

 - What should cities do to address climate change?

-- Why does place determine opportunity?
+- Why and how does place determine opportunity?

-And we progress through the following topics:
+And we cover the following topics:

 - Concepts and methods of economic analysis

 - Forms of urban inequality

 - Place and opportunity